cuiyanx/QAT-Windows-Test/README.md

 -runTestCase          [option] '$null', run single test case.
 -DriverPath           [option] 'C:\\cy-work\\qat_driver\\', the path of QAT driver.
 -ResultFile           [option] 'result.log', the file of test result.
--InitVM               [option] '$true', Initialize or not the VM for HVMode.
+-InitVM               [option] '$true', initialize or not the VM for HVMode.
--VMVFOSConfigs        [option] '$null', Specify the configuration of the VM for HVMode.
+-VMVFOSConfigs        [option] '$null', specify the configuration of the VM for HVMode.
 ```

 ## Run single test case